isaienkov/ds-factory-deep-learning-frameworks/README.md

     4. Set conda environment on your jupyter notebook: python -m ipykernel install --user --name=deep-learning-frameworks

-    5. Run jupyter and select keras-tf-pytorch.ipynb:
+    5. Run jupyter and select keras-tf-pytorch.ipynb (run not from current env): jupyter-notebook
-    jupyter-notebook

     6. Run cells inside the notebook and have a fun!